Calvin Johnson WR DET 7 Days3 Comments

 Calvin Johnson WR DET 12 Days

-Johnson (ankle) is inactive for Sunday's game in Minnesota, the Lions' official site reports.
+Johnson (ankle) is probable for Sunday's game against Arizona.

-Johnson (ankle) is not practicing Friday, Dave Birkett of the Detroit Free Press reports.
+Johnson (ankle) didn't practice Wednesday, Carlos Monarrez of the Detroit Free Press reports.

 After making his first appearance Sunday since Week 5, when he posted seven receptions on 15 targets for 113 yards and one touchdown, Johnson's absence is likely a precautionary measure.
 Still, he was used heavily in the Lions' win versus the Dolphins, meaning a DNP to begin the week isn't out of the ordinary.
 As the week continues, though, be sure to monitor his status closely to ensure he suits up Sunday in Arizona.

 Calvin Johnson WR DET 17 Days7 Comments

 Johnson (ankle) had seven catches on 15 targets for 113 yards and one touchdown Sunday against the Dolphins.

 Johnson missed the last three games with a high ankle sprain and was severely limited in the two games before that, but he returned with a bang Sunday, leading the team in targets and receiving yards.
 If there was any hesitation that Johnson would not be great after recovering from the injury, those worries should be gone.
 Up next is an excellent matchup against a Cardinals defense allowing 286.8 passing yards per game, the highest average in the NFL.

 Calvin Johnson WR DET 17 Days